The Funniest Tweets From This Year’s Grammys

 On that U2 barge performance:

-On Sting, who we saw a lot of tonight:
+On Sting, whom we saw a lot of tonight:

 On snubs: